2002 Tennessee Senate election

-The 2002 Tennessee State Senate election was held on Tuesday 5 November 2002 to determing which party would control the Tennessee Senate for the following two years in the 103rd Tennessee General Assembly.
+The 2002 Tennessee State Senate election was held on Tuesday November 5, 2002, to determine which party would control the Tennessee Senate for the following two years in the 103rd Tennessee General Assembly.
 The seventeen odd-numbered districts of the 33 seat Tennessee Senate were up for election.

 Prior to the election 18 seats were held by Democrats and 15 were held by Republicans.
-Primary elections were held on 1 August 2002.
+Primary elections were held on August 1, 2002.
 The general election saw both parties holding on to the same amount of seats as the previous election, meaning that Democrats retained control of the Tennessee Senate.

 Retirements

 Two incumbent Republicans did not run for re-election in 2002.
 Those incumbents were: